agileware/au.com.agileware.renewalinvoices/README.md

 * To attach the invoice to the mail, use **{contribution.attachInvoice}** or select **'Attach Invoice'** from the tokens menu.
 * To display the effective end date after renewal in the mail, use **{membership.nextEndDate}** or select **'Membership Future End Date'** from the tokens menu.
-* The PDF used is the Memberships - Signup and Renewal Receipts (off-line) template, so changes can be made there to alter the output of the invoice.
+* The PDF used is the **Contributions - Invoice** template, so changes can be made there to alter the output of the invoice.